Livestock & Grazing

 Pasture Utilization

 The model assumes that only a portion of the total grassland biomass production is available for grazing livestock.
 This reflects the need to leave biomass for regrowth, soil protection, and ecosystem function (“take half, leave half” principle).
+The correction is applied upstream in the merge_grassland_yields step so that the yield column in the merged output is already effective feed yield:

-• Parameter: grazing.pasture_utilization_rate in configuration
+• Parameter: grazing.isimip_utilization_rate in configuration (applied to ISIMIP fallback yields).

 This value is consistent with the GLOBIOM model, which assumes a 50% grazing efficiency for grass in native grasslands [3].
 While intensive dairy systems can achieve higher utilization (up to 70-80%), global rangeland management guidelines typically recommend utilization rates below 50% to prevent degradation.